 How much you'll likely pay from AprilMSE Tools

-Remember that it is only the interest part of the redress.
-Not the capital part.
+It is only the interest element of the PPI redress that HMRC take into account.
+Not the capital element.

 i..e refund of premiums plus interest is what you receive.
 However, HMRC only need to know about the interest.
 It sounds like you have given them the refund of premiums plus interest figure.

 So, you need to give them the revised figure of the interest only (which should include any savings accounts interest you have received as well)